100 dead in Central African Republic town, mayor says

 - Lesson in bias: Columbia City, I hear you loud and clear | Nicole Brodeur

+Witnesses said the fighting erupted early Tuesday between the anti-Balaka militia and rebels from the group known as FPRC who were once part of the Seleka movement.

-The peace deal signed Monday between nearly all the country’s armed groups had called for an immediate cease-fire.
+The peace deal signed Monday in Rome among nearly all of the country’s armed groups had called for an immediate cease-fire.
+Many were skeptical, however, because previous agreements had quickly failed.

+Central African Republic has faced deadly interreligious and intercommunal fighting since 2013, when predominantly Muslim Seleka rebels seized power in the capital, Bangui.
+Mostly Christian anti-Balaka militias fought back, resulting in thousands of people killed and hundreds of thousands displaced.

+The impoverished country saw a period of relative peace in late 2015 and 2016, but violence has returned in recent months, especially outside the capital.
+The Seleka group has splintered into factions, some of them fighting each other.